teuben/teunix/Install/kde6.md

        Keyboard -> Advanced -> Position of Compose Key -> Right-Alt (this way   <Right-Alt> a ` gives à)

-       Mouse - make sure scrolling is not inverted (or natural as some call it) Touchpad
-          Tapping:  tap-to-click
-	  make sure not to invert scrolling
-?	  [middle mouse is missing???]

-     4. Power Management
-        Energy Saving : on my laptop they did not get properly populated at all, that was bad.
-           -  Dim Screen    1-5 min (was default)
-           -  Screen Energy Saving (switch off after
-           -  Suspend session:  check this off (i.e. do it manually)

      6. KDE Connect
         Set your phone on the same network, see it show up in the list, select and "Request pair"
         - Approve on phone - test e.g. with "Remote Input" on phone, it should move mouse on laptop
         - Set up a file system to share if you want to see them on the laptop
-     7. Printers

-     - Icons-only Task Manager Settting -> Appearance ?  i don't understand what max.rows and the checked item do ??
-     - Icons-only Task Manager Settting -> Behavior
-       Clicking grouped task:   Show large window previews   [this is different in U23]

-       Sort:                    "By Desktop"
-       Show only tasks:         (only) "from current activity"

 TO BE RESOLVED: